jolicode/castor/doc/03-arguments.md

 ### Optional arguments

-You can make an argument optional by giving it a default value.
+You can make an argument optional by giving it a default value:

 ```php
 #[AsTask]